Employee Performance Management: Definition & Best Practices

 What is the performance management process?

 The performance management process is a way to evaluate employee growth, strengths, and weaknesses.
 Teams come together collaboratively to discuss how they can improve.
+Feedback is only one tactic used in the performance management process.

 Blog Feedback